dotnet/arcade/src/Microsoft.DotNet.Build.Tasks.Versioning/README.md

 SemVerOne       | boolean     | Whether to go back to Semantic Versioning 1.0.
 Default to false.
 Padding         | integer     | Minimum size of the date field in the versioning string.
 The field will be padded with leading zeros.
 VersionString   | string      | **Output** Version string produced.
-VersionSeedDate         | string | Still work in progres.
-OfficialBuildId         | string | Still work in progres.
-VersionComparisonDate   | string | Still work in progres.
-VersionPadding          | string | Still work in progres.
+VersionSeedDate         | date | Date of the current build.
+Format is: yyyy-MM-dd OfficialBuildId         | string | Optional parameter containing an Official Build Id.
+When informed, the revision number and short date will be extracted from it.
+Format is: (yyyyMMdd)[-.]([0-9]+)
+VersionComparisonDate   | date | Optional parameter containing base date for calculating the ShortDate string.
+Format: yyyy-MM-dd.
+Default is: 1996-04-01

 #### Usage